palaashatri/palaashatri.github.io/_posts/2023-11-03-running-hyperv-with-wsl.md

 > If you have OneDrive enabled for Desktop, `Desktop` will be at `%USERPROFILE%\OneDrive\Desktop`.
 Substitute the value accordingly.

 - Wait for the script to execute, and once it executes and closes, restart your computer.
-You'll get an "Installing Updates..." message from Windows.
+You'll get an "**Installing Updates...**" message from Windows.
-- Once it reboots, check application list for Hyper-V. If it is present, then voila, you have installed Hyper-V on Windows Home!
+- Once it reboots, check application list for Hyper-V. If it is present, then voila, **you have installed Hyper-V on Windows Home!**

 #### Why this works?